About the Summer Institute

-The Summer Institute in Law and Economics, now in its sixth year, has created a network of well over 300 scholars from around the world who are committed to improving law and policy in their own countries, and who are collaborating to bring economic analysis to the forefront of legal scholarship.
+The Summer Institute in Law and Economics has created a network of well over 300 scholars from around the world who are committed to improving law and policy in their own countries, and who are collaborating to bring economic analysis to the forefront of legal scholarship.
 The Summer Institute provides legal scholars with the tools and training to bring law and economics into their own classroom and research.

 Whether you have already participated in the Summer Institute or are exploring this exciting opportunity for the first time, we invite you to Chicago to learn advanced skills in law and economics.

-Economic Analysis of Public International Law — Adam Chilton
+Economic Analysis of Consumer Protection Law — Omri Ben-Shahar

 In addition to lectures from University of Chicago faculty, the participants present their own scholarly work to each other and to the UChicago faculty in an academic conference setting.
 This experience allows the scholars to get valuable feedback and direction on their own work, and to contribute to the other participants’ work.